Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

-In this section, we will provide an overview of the existing methods for designing producer-side experiments.
+In this section, we provide an overview of the existing methods for designing producer-side experiments and discuss their issues.
 To facilitate the discussion, we will use an illustration example where a total of eight producer items $d_1,\ldots, d_8$ are randomly split into the control group $\prodset_0 = \{d_1, d_3, d_5, d_7\} $ and the treatment group $\prodset_1=\{d_2, d_4, d_6, d_8\}$.
 The problem of designing producer-side experiments is how to blend the rankings of producer items based on the treatment and control rankers for each consumer as shown in Figure~\ref{fig_producer_side}.